 During the 1800s, surprisingly, the city of Cincinnati had one of the country’s largest concentration of African-Americans as the West End area grew into becoming a stronghold for many of black families as thousands of people lived in the community.

-Despite the thought of escaping the racist and often discriminating south, blacks in Cincinnati’s early days faced harsh laws, segregation, and an environment that was quite similar to the southern communities many escaped.
+Despite the thought of escaping the racist and often discriminating south, blacks in Cincinnati’s early days faced harsh laws, segregation, and an environment that was quite similar of the southern communities many escaped from.

 By the 1930s, sections of the community was destroyed replaced with the public housing units of the former Laurel Homes, both for white and black families as one of the country’s first integrated communities.

-The Laurel Homes, which were south of Liberty Street around Linn Street, were demolished and rebuilt during the 2000s with the majority of today’s rebuilt gentrified community being finished in by 2007.
+The Laurel Homes, which were south of Liberty Street around Linn Street, were demolished and rebuilt during the 2000s with majority of today’s rebuilt gentrified community being finished by 2007.

-With the destruction and slum clearance of the West End neighborhood, many black residents were forced to relocate into the nearby neighborhoods of Mt Auburn, Walnut Hills, Avondale, Evanston and Corryville, from the 1930s and 1950s.
+With the destruction and slum clearance of the West End neighborhood, many black residents were forced to relocate into the nearby neighborhoods of Mt Auburn, Walnut Hills, Avondale, Evanston and Corryville, from the 1930s to the 1950s.

-While West End was the city’s original black community, the neighboring Over The Rhine neighborhood, which sits east of Central Parkway, did not gain a black population until the 1960s after sections of the West End were destroyed through urban renewal.
+While West End was one of the city’s original black communities, the neighboring Over The Rhine neighborhood, which sits east of Central Parkway, did not gain a black population until the 1960s after sections of the West End were destroyed through urban renewal.

-A former German immigrant community, Over The Rhine declined after the community left unattended and many of the former residents failed the needed upkeep, which was right before African-Americans entered the area.
+A former German immigrant community, Over The Rhine declined after the community was left unattended and many of the former residents failed the need to upkeep the neighborhood, which was right before African-Americans entered the area.

-For decades this area of Cincinnati has been publicized in the light of negativity, from indictments and mass arrests of the Tot Lot area (around Linn and Findlay) to the constant media attention for the community’s street activities of shootings and other crime.
+For decades this area has been publicized in the light of negativity, from indictments and mass arrests of the Tot Lot area (around Linn and Findlay) to the constant media attention for the community’s street activities of shootings and other crime in the Cincinnati ghetto.

-The community is slowly becoming a memory to many of the former residents, whether one stayed on McMicken, Vine Street or anywhere in the Downtown section the writing is on the wall that in just a few years this area will no longer be part of the Cincinnati’s urban community.
+The community is slowly becoming a memory to many of the former residents, whether the ones that stayed on McMicken, Vine Street or anywhere in the Downtown section the writing is on the wall that in a few years this area will no longer be part of the Cincinnati’s urban community.

 Mount Auburn, which was once a very wealthy community as one driving through the neighborhood can witness large homes that were once occupied by the city’s elite, changed after the destruction of the West End’s black community and many relocated into Mt.
 Auburn.

-At first, slum clearance of the 1930s led the movement of replacing the West End with the Laurel Homes and forcing a relocation for hundreds of black families, but the construction of Interstate’s 71 and 75 destroyed parts of many neighborhoods, while furthering the decline of Cincinnati’s urban neighborhoods.
+At first, slum clearance of the 1930s led the movement of replacing the West End with the Laurel Homes and forcing a relocation for hundreds of black families, but the construction of Interstate’s 71 and 75 destroyed major sections of many neighborhoods, while furthering the decline of Cincinnati’s black and urban neighborhoods.

-Cincinnati’s most famous urban neighborhood is Avondale, a large community that is equipped with apartment buildings, small housing complexes, and single family homes, while also being divided in some sections between lower income and Cincinnati’s middle class, which can be seen in parts of North Avondale.
+Cincinnati’s most famous urban neighborhood is Avondale, a large community that is equipped with apartment buildings, small housing complexes, and single family homes, while also being divided in some sections between the lower income of the Cincinnati ghetto and Cincinnati’s middle class, which can be seen in parts of North Avondale.

 The black community of Avondale originated in the South Avondale section near the already existing black population of Corryville.
 The black population expanded from Corryville after urban renewal with the expansion of the University of Cincinnati and the medical center led to the displacement of Corryville residents.